Nike kicks off Cole Haan, Umbro auction process-sources

-Nike (NKE.N) has kicked off the sales process of its leather handbag maker Cole Haan and soccer gear unit Umbro with a number of parties signing confidentiality agreements, according to sources with knowledge of the auctions.
+June 14 Nike has kicked off the sales process of its leather handbag maker Cole Haan and soccer gear unit Umbro with a number of parties signing confidentiality agreements, according to sources with knowledge of the auctions.

 Nike and Goldman Sachs declined to comment.